xStarbound/xStarbound/doc/lua/vehicle.md

+# `vehicle`

-The vehicle table contains bindings specific to vehicles which are available in addition to their common tables.
+The `vehicle` table contains bindings specific to vehicles which are available only in vehicle scripts.

 ---